Edwin A. Keeble: Early life

 Edwin A. Keeble was born August 18, 1905, in Monteagle, Tennessee, a town on the Cumberland Plateau in the southeast corner of Tennessee on a direct path between Nashville and Chattanooga.
 Monteagle was the family's summer home, the primary home being Nashville.
-He was the fourth of six children.
+He was the fourth of six children and was the brother of Cornelia Keeble Ewing.
 His father, John Bell Keeble, was the dean of the Vanderbilt University Law School.
 His mother was Emmie Frazer.
 His maternal great-grandfather, John Bell, was a U.S.senator and was U.S. Secretary of War in 1841 under President William Henry Harrison.
 Bell was an 1860 U.S. Presidential candidate.
 Keeble's paternal grandfather, Edwin Augustus Keeble, was Speaker of the Tennessee House of Representatives, Mayor of Murfreesboro, and represented Tennessee in the Confederate Congress of 1864.

 Keeble grew up in his father's house at 2114 West End Avenue in Nashville, across the street from the Vanderbilt University Campus— within sight of Kissam Hall.
 His early schooling was at the Wallace University School, which was a block from his house.
 His high school was Montgomery Bell Academy, where his father had attended; it was a straight three-mile trolley ride down West End Avenue.
 He graduated in 1921 and went on to Vanderbilt University, where he earned a bachelor's degree in engineering in 1924.
 He studied architecture at the University of Pennsylvania with Paul Philippe Cret, a Frenchman who had trained in Lyon and Paris in the Beaux-Arts tradition.
 This association influenced Keeble to spend the summer of 1926 studying in France at the Ecole des Hautes Etudes Artistiques at Fontainebleau.
 The next year he studied with Georges Gromort at the École nationale supérieure des Beaux-Arts in Paris.
 He then traveled through France and Italy observing architectural styles before returning to the University of Pennsylvania to complete his architecture degree in 1928.